renovatebot/renovate/docs/usage/key-concepts/scheduling.md

 }
 ```

-The "schedule" propery must _always_ be defined in an array, even if you only set a single schedule.
+The "schedule" property must _always_ be defined in an array, even if you only set a single schedule.
 Multiple entries in the array means "or".

 Read the [schedule config option](https://docs.renovatebot.com/configuration-options/#schedule) documentation to earn more.